codygreen/llm_api_server/objective4/README.md

 constant_request_rate ✓ [ 100% ] 096/100 VUs  10s  10.00 iters/s
 ```

 This tells us that the AI model cannot handle the simple load K6s is applying to the API.
-To fix this, we should configure NGINX to rate limit our API.
+To fix this, we will configure NGINX to rate limit our API.

 ## NGINX Rate Limit Configuration